Understanding Disclosure of Stigmatized Property

-Wikepedia defines a haunted house as a home or other Real Estate often perceived as being inhabited by disembodied spirits of the deceased who may have been former residents or were familiar with the property.
+Wikipedia defines a haunted house as a home or other Real Estate often perceived as being inhabited by disembodied spirits of the deceased who may have been former residents or were familiar with the property.

 Disclosing Murder, Suicide, and Haunted Homes in Massachusetts

-Below is the excerpt from the Massachusetts General Laws Chapter 93, section 114 that discusses Real Estate disclosure for alleged haunted homes, murder and suicide:
+Below is the excerpt from the Massachusetts General Laws Chapter 93, section 114 that discusses Real Estate disclosure for alleged haunted homes, murder, and suicide:

 “Psychologically impacted” shall mean an impact being the result of facts or suspicions including, but not limited to, the following:

 - (a) that an occupant of real property is now or has been suspected to be infected with the Human Immunodeficiency Virus or with Acquired Immune Deficiency Syndrome or any other disease which reasonable medical evidence suggests to be highly unlikely to be transmitted through the occupying of a dwelling;

-- (b) that the real property was the site of a felony, suicide or homicide; and
+- (b) that the real property was the site of a felony, suicide, or homicide; and

-- (c) that the real property has been the site of an alleged para psychological or supernatural phenomenon.
+- (c) that the real property has been the site of an alleged parapsychological or supernatural phenomenon.

 No cause of action shall arise or be maintained against a seller or lessor of real property or a real estate broker or salesman, by statute or at common law, for failure to disclose to a buyer or tenant that the real property is or was psychologically impacted.

-While this is the case in Massachusetts you can not assume that in other states it is alright not to disclose known events such as a murder or haunting.
+While this is the case in Massachusetts, you can not assume that in other states, it is alright not to disclose known events such as a murder or haunting.

-If you are marketing a home that is well know to be suspected of being haunted and a buyer ask you a direct question about it you should always be truthful of what you know.
+If you are marketing a home that is well known to be suspected of being haunted and a buyer asks you a direct question about it, you should always be truthful about what you know.

 Other Real Estate articles worth a look:

 Thinking of selling your home?
-I have a passion for Real Estate and love to share my marketing expertise!
+I am passionate about real estate and love sharing my marketing expertise!